 Since his debut effort, Following, was released in 1998, Christopher Nolan has proved himself a director able to do things no other filmmaker can.
 No matter the kind of movie the filmmaker produces, audiences know that they are bound to experience something completely different from a man who pushes the boundaries of what’s possible in film.

-With Nolan’s next movie, Oppenheimer, scheduled for almost a year from now, we hope this list best represents an in-depth look at Nolan’s filmography thus far, as well as where each movie is currently streaming.
+With Nolan’s next movie, Oppenheimer, scheduled for later this year, we hope this list best represents an in-depth look at Nolan’s filmography thus far, as well as where each movie is currently streaming.
 We also loved Nolan’s 2002 thriller, Insomnia, which we highly recommend seeing, and which was ultimately not included here due to it being a remake.

 This article was produced and syndicated by Wealth of Geeks.